NC3-LU/cases_web/documentation.md

 This layout is for the page "**Contact**".

 It displays a Google Maps widget with the company's address and some information as Twitter or GitHub.

+<h4>404</h4>

+This layout is for the page "**404 error**".

+It displays an error page when the page doesn't exist.

+<h4>Articlesmall</h4>

+This layout is for the page "**Media**" and "**Articles**".

+It displays ressources from the wesite, as PDF or Charter Help in Media, and for the other category it displays an

+article without Table of content.